 Close-Up: This nationally affiliated club is offered at many secondary schools.
 Students learn about in the democratic process and see the inner-workings of government firsthand.

-College and Career Planning: The Guidance Department offers college- and career-related information and services.
+College and Career Planning: The Opportunity & Achievement Department offers college- and career-related information and services.

-Common Core: Arizona's Common Core Standards in English language arts and math provide a clear and consistent framework to prepare students for college and the workforce.
+College and Career Ready Standards: Arizona standards provide a clear and consistent framework to prepare students for higher education and the workforce.

 Correspondence Courses, High School: This is a convenient, cost-effective way to add course work.
 MPS has the most successful program in the state.